Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 ##### What About That Preference File?

 What file?
 Oh, *that* preference file.
-That is `org.cis_lvl2_puck.audit.plist` and it is for special cases.
+That is the file `org.cis_lvl2_puck.audit.plist`.
+Before we go too far let me point out that when you have the system all installed and running you will have **two** files with the same name.
+One in `/Library/Preferences` which holds the **output** of the compliance script and one in `/Library/ManagedPreferences` which will be the preference file **for** the compliance script.

+It is the second one we are talking about now.

+This preference file is for 'special cases'.
 It has a list of all the rules and a key `exempt` which is false unless we want to exempt that rule where we change the key to true.
 Here is what a rule looks like:
 ```
 	<key>sysprefs_automatic_login_disable</key>
 	<dict>